-Aditya-L1: India set to launch its first mission to Sun
+Aditya-L1: India launches its first mission to Sun

 "Space weather plays a role in how effectively the satellites function.
 Solar winds or storms can affect the electronics on satellites, even knock down power grids.
 But there are gaps in our knowledge of space weather," Mr Annadurai told the BBC.

 India has more than 50 satellites in space and they provide many crucial services to the country, including communication links, data on weather, and help predict pest infestations, droughts and impending disasters.
-According to UN's Office for Outer Space Affairs (UNOOSA), approximately 10,290 satellites remain in Earth's orbit, with nearly 7,800 of them currently operational.
+According to the United Nations Office for Outer Space Affairs (UNOOSA), approximately 10,290 satellites remain in the Earth's orbit, with nearly 7,800 of them currently operational.

-Aditya, says Mr Annadurai, will help us better understand, and even give us a forewarning, about the star on which our lives depend.
+Aditya will help us better understand, and even give us a forewarning, about the star on which our lives depend, Mr Annadurai says.

 "Knowing the activities of the Sun such as solar wind or a solar eruption a couple of days ahead will help us move our satellites out of harm's way.
 This will help increase the longevity of our satellites in space."